ouromoros/pbfish/README.md

 `pbfish` is yet another schema validation library and its API resembles the famous `joi`, only with fewer features.
 Different from `joi` which focuses on the ability to describe and *validate* schemas with powerful abstractions, `pbfish` mainly aims to parse the provided data into the desired shape with **good default behavior** for later processing.
 The idea is to make interacting with unknown data as comfortable as interacting with well-defined RPC request/response.
 Generally, `pbfish` aims to achieve the following goals:

 - Simple API, easy to use
-- Intuitive and well-defined behavior with any input
+- Intuitive and well-defined behavior with erroneous input
 - Accurate types support for TypeScript

+*NOTE*: Arguably what `pbfish` does is schema *parsing* rather than schema validation.
+However, since the existing libraries in "schema validation" category also does some *parsing* work and don't make clear distinctions here, we decide to remain indifferent to the ambiguity.

 ## Example